creative-forest/lang-pt/README.md

     vec![number, identifier, paren_expr.clone()],
 ));

-let product = Rc::new(SeparatedList::new(&value, &mul_ops, true)); // The separated should be inclusive i.e. operators should not be at the end of production.
+let product = Rc::new(SeparatedList::new(&value, &mul_ops, true)); // The separator should be inclusive i.e. operators should not be at the end of production.

 let sum = Rc::new(SeparatedList::new(&product, &add_ops, false));